roryp/Generative-AI-for-beginners-java/04-PracticalSamples/foundrylocal/README.md

 - Check internet connection for dependency downloads

 **Application starts but no output**
-- Verify Foundry Local is responding: Open browser to `http://localhost:5273`
+- Verify Foundry Local is responding: Check `http://localhost:5273/v1/models` or run `foundry service status`
 - Check application logs for specific error messages
 - Ensure the model is fully loaded and ready